Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 	mkdir -p /opt/db2dps && chown sysadm:sysadm /opt/db2dps

 Edit ``Makefile`` and copy the source for ``db2dps`` to ``/opt/db2dps``.
-You only need to change the lines to whatever your harts desire:
+You only need to change the lines to whatever your heart desire:

 	TARGETHOST      = sysadm@ddps.deic.dk
 	GID             = sysadm